-When I was back at my childhood summer home area of the Tidewater Region of Virginia this summer, my friend Julie and I did a little stop by an infamous supposed ghost pirate location, Old House Woods.
+When I was back at my childhood summer home area of the Tidewater Region of Virginia, Julie and I did a little stop by an infamous supposed ghost pirate location, Old House Woods.

 Legend says a crew of pirates came ashore in the 1600s and buried their treasure in these woods.
 They returned to sea where they perished in a storm.
 On dark nights mysterious figures have been seen digging in the woods with their lanterns.

 There is a Storm Lady of the Woods.
 It is the wraith of a woman in a long nightgown, her long fair hair fling back from her shoulders, appears whenever dark clouds gather, she is wailing and warning of coming storms.

 A man's car broke down on Old House Woods road and he was looking at the engine when he heard someone behind him say "Is this King's Highway, I've lost my ship."
 He turned to see a skeleton in armor.
 He promptly ran away from it.